 Hop Terminology

-Much is spoken of the quality and intensity of dried hop aroma.
+Hop Terminology – Understanding the Basics – Much is spoken of the quality and intensity of dried hop aroma.
 These are strong varietal characteristics.
-There appears to be a general relationship between the type and heaviness of a hop aroma and the flavor and aromatic properties of beer.
+There appears to be a general relationship between the type and heaviness of a hop aroma and the flavour and aromatic properties of beer.

 A major component of the soft resins.
 When isomerized, these materials provide the main bitter compounds associated with beer.
 The alpha acid content varies widely among hop varieties from levels of 3 – 4% w/w in aromatic type hops to levels of 13 – 16% in the bitter hops.

-A soft resin component, beta-acids are not bitter in the natural or isomerized form.
-Some of the oxidation products do provide bitterness, and the beta-acids can be chemically transformed into light-stable bittering forms.
+A soft resin component, beta-acids are not bitter in the natural or isomerised form.
+However, some oxidation products add bitterness, and beta-acids can be chemically transformed into light-stable bittering compounds.

 The alpha acids exist in three analogous forms, humulone, ad-humulone and co-humulone; and the proportions of these analogues vary markedly with variety.
 Varieties with relatively low co-humulone levels are strongly favored.